Esher RFC

 Esher Rugby Football Club is an English rugby union club based in Surrey, England.
-Esher currently play in the third division of the English league system; National League 1, following the club's promotion from National League 2 South at the end of the 2021–22 season.
+Esher currently play in the fourth tier of the English league system, National League 2 East, following their relegation from the 2024–25 National League 1.

 History

 The club was formed in 1923 when four rugby enthusiasts agreed to start a club.

 When the league system was introduced in 1987 Esher were placed in London 1, but were relegated in the first season and did not win promotion back to that league until 1993.

 Esher were first promoted to the national leagues system for the 1997–98 season, finishing fourth in National League 2 South.
 They led for most of the season the following year but finished second, but won promotion in 1999–00.
 The club set a new points record when winning National Division Two in 2006–07 and were thus promoted.
 They were promoted into the second tier, the RFU Championship after winning National League 1 in 2009–10.
 During this season they broke the world record when they beat Manchester 148 – 0.
 They played in the Championship for two seasons before being relegated back into National League 1 for the 2012–13 season.

+Esher suffered another relegation at the end of the 2018–19 season, dropping down to National League 2 South, their lowest league level since the end of the 1990s.
+They would yo yo between the leagues over the next few years, being promoted as National 2 South champions in 2021–22 and then being relegated from National League 1 at the end of 2022–23 season.

-In 2020, the club announced a 2-year agreement to share their ground with RFU Championship side London Scottish starting in 2021–22.
+In 2020, the club announced a two-year agreement to share their ground with RFU Championship side London Scottish starting in 2021–22.
 However it was later confirmed that Scottish would remain at Richmond Athletic Ground.

+On 13 April 2024 Esher defeated Dorking to win National League 2 East and return to National League 1 after being relegated the season before.